seed-hypermedia/mintter/README.md

 We're using Protobuf and GRPC for our API definitions.
 Look inside `proto` to see available APIs.

-### Getting Started
+## Getting Started

 Assuming you have the prerequisites:

 1. Clone the repo.
-2. Make sure Nix and Direnv are installed (see above).
+2. Make sure Nix and direnv are installed (see above).
-3. Run `./dev run` to make a production build and run it locally.

-During development it might be easier to run frontend and backend separately though.

-Run `./dev` with no argument to see available commands.
+3. Run `./dev` and see the help information to see the list of available commands.

-## Cross Compilation

-We support cross compilation for Linux, Windows, and macOS at the moment.
-Run `./dev build-cross` to cross-compile for all the platforms in parallel.
+If Nix and direnv are properly installed, you should not need anything else.
+Report any issues you might have.

-### Frontend Code Conventions
+## Frontend Code Conventions

 - files and folders are all `kebab-case`
 - variables are `camelCase`